 Key Elements of Cybersecurity Certification Programs

-- Technical Security Requirements – Encryption, firewalls, multi-factor authentication, and intrusion detection.
+- 🔒 Technical Security Requirements – Encryption, firewalls, MFA, intrusion detection.

-- Operational Security Measures – Continuous monitoring, vulnerability assessments, and incident response protocols.
+- 🖥 Operational Security Measures – Continuous monitoring, vulnerability assessments, incident response.

-- Governance and Compliance – Policies for data protection, access control, and risk management.
+- 📋 Governance and Compliance – Data protection policies, access control, risk management.

 Certification Assessment and Validation Processes